michibol/ipcc/README.md

 - SR Ocean (2019): `10.1017/9781009157964`
 - SR Land (2022): `10.1017/9781009157988`

-### Normalization of Scientific Output
+#### IPCC relevance in scientific publications

 To account for trends in overall scientific production, we retrieve the yearly total number of climate-related scientific papers through a `Climate Change` topic search on **Web of Science**.
-Following Vasileiadou et al. (2011), we compute a normalized measure of IPCC relevance, the **share of IPCC-citing papers**, defined as the ratio between:
+Following Vasileiadou et al. (2011), we compute a normalized measure of IPCC relevance, defined as the ratio between:

 - the number of scientific papers citing IPCC reports (obtained as described above), and
 - the total number of climate-related scientific publications in a given year.